Skip to content

 # ...

-File: fairsense_agentix/graphs/orchestrator_graph.py
+File: fairsense_agentix/graphs/orchestrator/execution.py

 def execute_workflow(state: OrchestratorState) -> dict: